zeroping/xPL-Protocol/xPL/xPL Core Protocol.md

 defined by the developer, and may be anything from five minutes to thirty minutes.
 There are two template heartbeat schemas currently defined.

-''Small Devices, such as PIC Systems''
+_Small Devices, such as PIC Systems_

 ```
 xpl-stat